 GDPR calls for designing a clear and simple procedure of opting out from receiving correspondence.
 Once somebody opts out, you have to respect their wish, erase their personal data, and never contact them again.

-Many of you wonder what language to use when writing an opt out.
-You may be tempted to put a word ‘unsubscribe’, but is it a good decision?
+Many of you may be tempted to put a word ‘unsubscribe’, but is it a good decision?

 Sometimes I get the impression that people do not see the difference between cold emails and opt-in marketing messages.
 The two have one thing in common – if they are badly written and poorly targeted, they can both be SPAM.

 And unfortunately for us all, poorly written emails are not rare.
 So what I think is that many people confuse the two types – cold emails and opt-in messages – because if poorly written, they both look and feel like sh*t.